0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/the-executor-comp.md

 By changing the ROM, we can make the L2 zkEVM more and more closer to the L1 EVM.

-Henceforth, we have different versions of the zkEVM ROM.
+Hence, we have different versions of the zkEVM ROM.
 Each of these versions will be denoted with a unique identifier called **forkID**.

 It is worth mentioning that another advantage of using a ROM-based approach is that we can test small parts of the assembly program in isolation.